-EASC 5950 Graduate Teaching Internship (2) Student will prepare, supervise, and assess laboratory activities in the Department of Biology and Earth Science.
+EASC 5950 Graduate Teaching Internship (2) Under direct supervision, students will prepare, supervise, and assess laboratory/lecture activities in the Department of Biology and Earth Science.
 May be repeated for a maximum of 4 semester hours of credit.
 Prerequisites: Acceptance into a graduate program in the Biology and Earth Science department.